FirebirdSQL/Butler/rfc/4/FBSP.rst

   The service is unable to store data needed to successfully complete the request.

-:17 - Request Canceled:
+:17 - Request Cancelled:

-  The client's request was canceled by CANCEL_ request.
+  The client's request was cancelled by CANCEL_ request.

 Fatal errors indicating that connection would/should be terminated